-Have the curricula, program delivery, and quality assurance mechanisms achieved and appropriately assessed the desired learning outcomes?
-Is there evidence that graduates have met the expectations of the degree-level standards as expressed in the Canadian Degree Qualifications Framework?
-Do the procedures assessing the effectiveness and continuous improvement of academic programs, as well as curriculum development policies and procedures, achieve the ongoing quality of programs and learning outcomes?
+Will the curricula, program delivery, and quality assurance mechanisms achieve the desired learning outcomes?
+Will the procedures assessing the effectiveness and continuous improvement of academic programs, as well as curriculum development policies and procedures, achieve the ongoing quality of programs and learning outcomes?
+Does the institution have robust mechanisms for promoting and supporting effective teaching and learning practices?
+Is it apparent that program decisions are made with quality in mind?

-#5 (Organizational policies, strategic planning and periodic review)
+■ #5 - Organizational policies, strategic planning and periodic review

-- Is the internal program approval process transparent and does it have mechanisms to ensure that modifications and improvements in program design can be made? - Has the institution's strategic planning process (both for short and long range plans) enabled the organization to respond in a focused, effective and innovative way to the challenges of its environment and constituents? - Are the institution's policies and processes, including its cyclical review processes, sufficiently rigorous to assess the effectiveness, growth and improvement of its degree programs and services? - What evidence is there that the policies and procedures designed to address internal curriculum development and periodic program review have ensured the ongoing quality of programs and learning outcomes? - Is there evidence that graduates have met the expectations of the degree-level standards as expressed in the Canadian Degree Qualifications Framework? - Do the institution's periodic program review policies and procedures normally include the advice of external experts, and has the institution indeed used the advice of these experts? - Has the institution demonstrated that it understands and attends to the learning needs of students in the program, and supports their engaged and active learning? - Has the institution met, or made sufficient progress in meeting, Council's expectations as noted in its outcomes letters when each degree program was approved?
+- Is the internal program approval process transparent and does it have mechanisms to ensure that modifications and improvements in program design can be made? - Has the institution's strategic planning process (both for short and long range plans) enabled the organization to respond in a focused, effective and innovative way to the challenges of its environment and constituents? - Has the institution provided evidence that it will be able to use its policies and processes to assess the effectiveness, growth and improvement of its degree programs and services? - What evidence is there that the policies and procedures designed to address internal curriculum development and periodic program review will ensure the ongoing quality of programs and learning outcomes? - Does the institution have a systematic mechanism to develop and assess learning outcomes, and to use that assessment for program development, review and quality improvement purposes? - Does the institution have a systematic mechanism to develop, nurture, assess, and reward effective practices of teaching and learning? - Do the institution's periodic program review policies and procedures normally include the advice of external experts?